For parents who have never breastfed before, breastfeeding pain is a big concern. We’ve got the lowdown on what you can expect with your letdown.

 Swollen, painful lymph nodes

-It’s not normal: Shooting pains in your nipple or breast If you’re getting a shooting pain in your nipple and it turns white, your first thought might be thrush.
-But before you pull out the gentian violet, consider that nipple blanching may be occurring.
+If you’re getting a shooting pain in your nipple and it turns white, consider that nipple blanching may be occurring.

 Nipple blanching…or vasospasm?

-Ask for help: Burning or shooting pain combined with cracked, burning, shiny, or flaky nipples
+Ask for help: burning or shooting pain combined with cracked, burning, shiny, or flaky nipples

 Persistent nipple pain, often burning or itchy